wizardamigos/wizardamigos.github.io/README.md

 Change the Cname file

-Create a Github page from it
+Create a localised Github page from it

+**Example**

+In Serbia they created an e-learning platform reusing our content to help reduce youth unemployment.
+They added intros and outros to the screencasts, added quiz at the end of each lesson and did a voice over for the screencasts [See the app.esova.rs page] (http://app.esova.rs/)

 ## Contributing